- Withdrawal of a maximum of $10,000 before tax (if you have this much available in your account).

 You are eligible to make a retirement claim if you permanently retire after your preservation age, or leave a job after age 60.
 After age 65 you can access your super anytime, even if you are still working.

-If you are retiring, we suggest you consider a BUSSQ Pension.
+If you are retiring, we suggest you consider a BUSSQ Income account.
 A superannuation pension can pay you an income stream so it feels like you still have a salary, and there are some great tax advantages to leaving your money in super too.

-For more information see Retirement Pension, or call us on 1800 MY BUSSQ (1800 692 877) and ask to make an appointment to speak to a financial planner.
+For more information see Income accounts, or call us on 1800 MY BUSSQ (1800 692 877) and ask to make an appointment to speak to a financial planner.

 Departing Australia Superannuation Payment